 Our beautiful little tin hut, which formed the shell of the Radio Droogdok installation, has since been fitted out with bespoke ‘Bakelite digital’ audio and recording equipment, and is now a ready-to-roll, self-contained multi-media ‘art hub’.
 It makes an attractive and effective collaborator both as ‘pop-up’ partner at (for instance) more ‘formal’ museums as well as on a wide range of community projects.
 A primary function of the hut is a ‘gathering and broadcasting station’: drawing on crowdsourced voices, stories and experience to produce ‘site-specific responses’- ‘audio art’, podcasts and live spoken word theatre.

-Most recently, The Radio Hut has plays host to an emergent collaborative art piece, conceived and brought to life with spoken word artist and theatre-maker Jonny Fluffypunk.
-This new iteration of the project is a fusion of museum, installation and micro theatre space.
-Jonny wrote a bespoke theatre show about the magic of radio – “Test Transmissions from the Edge of the World – which will be performed in and around The Radio Hut at the Museum in The Park as part of Stroud Theatre Festival.
+Last summer, The Radio Hut has played host to an emergent collaborative art piece, conceived and brought to life with spoken word artist and theatre-maker Jonny Fluffypunk.
+This new iteration of the project created a fusion of museum, installation and micro theatre space.
+Jonny wrote a bespoke theatre show about the magic of radio – “Test Transmissions from the Edge of the World – which was performed in and around The Radio Hut at the Museum in The Park as part of Stroud Theatre Festival.